Our presence in the Thames Gateway

-17 minutes from central London and within easy reach of much of the South East our Thames Gateway office in Crossways Business Park sits at the heart of one of the major motorway junctures in the South East of England with easy access to the M25, M20 and A2.
+17 minutes from central London and within easy reach of much of the South East our Thames Gateway office in Crossways Business Park is situated at the heart of the Thames Gateway with fantastic transport links to London, Kent, Essex and the South East.

-In May 2005 we became the first regional firm to recognise the strategic importance of the Thames Gateway and open an office at the heart of the largest and arguably most important regeneration project the UK has ever seen.
+In May 2005 we became the first regional firm to recognise the economic and strategic importance of the Thames Gateway and open an office at the heart of the largest and arguably most important regeneration project the UK has ever seen.

 We provide a full range of legal services to clients both in the Thames Gateway, London and overseas.
-Our lawyers have been immersed in the region for over 15 years and have a real understanding of the key issues facing the region and the businesses and people within it.
+The vast majority of our lawyers have been immersed in the region for over 15 years and have a real understanding of the key issues facing the region and the businesses and people within it.
 We understand the unique opportunities and challenges facing different sectors of the community, now and in the future, and work alongside businesses, individuals, charities, not for profit organisations, local and central government and other key stakeholders to try to ensure common understanding and aspiration that will benefit all.

 We received widespread publicity for our detailed research report, Thames Gateway Regeneration - a Business Perspective.
 A survey undertaken to ascertain knowledge of the regeneration plans, key issues from a business perspective and views on progress to date.
 This research was then updated in 2015, to mark our 10th anniversary in the region.
 The original research report can be found here.

 We host a diverse range of highly acclaimed events including seminars, workshops and networking forums which, along with our other activities, have received extensive press coverage.
 Sign up for our events